Mentoring Programs

 Traditional Community Based

 Matches in the Community Based program meet for 2-4 hours, twice a month, for a minimum of a one-year commitment.
 You’ll coordinate with your Little’s parent or guardian to participate in our activities or plan your own!
-We host events like hockey clinics, cooking classes, scavenger hunts, and more.
+We host events like indoor rock climbing, craft nights, cooking classes, and more.
 Or, take advantage of our free passes to the YMCA to shoot hoops, use our coupons for ice cream at Jeni’s, or get help planning activities with your Match Support Specialist.

 Within the Community Based Program, you may choose to be a part of Sports Buddies.
 This is a fantastic choice if you love movement, teamwork, and play.
 This specialized community program allows Bigs and Littles to bond while watching or participating in recreational sports and activities.
 You’ll still commit 2-3 hours, twice a month, for a one-year commitment.
 Matches in Sports Buddies agree to attend at least one of our planned activities per month, and in return get first access to exclusive sporting events.
 It’s a great way to access unique experiences and build confidence, all while enjoying the company of other Bigs and Littles.